Safeguard our Farms

-Scotland, Wales and Northern Ireland have all used EU regulations to ensure that even the few GM crops that are authorised for cultivation cannot be grown in their territory.
+Scotland, Wales and Northern Ireland have all used EU regulations to ban the growing of GM crops in their territory.
 The status of these bans in Brexit Britain is, as yet, unknown.

 Please join our campaign to Safeguard our Food and our Farms

 If you’re on twitter: